Find what you are looking for

 Cooking with shrimp

-Shrimp are low in fat, high in protein and easily digestible.
-They cook in minutes, and are used widely in cuisines around the world for their delicious flavour and texture.
-Shrimp can be cooked in or out of their shells, and the shells are often used separately to make a delicious stock.
+Shrimp and prawns are a great, healthy option for cooking.
+They are low in fat, high in protein, and are easily digestible.
+They can be cooked in many different ways, in or out of their shells.
+And the shells make a great stock.

 Confidental Infomation